test4a/linkScrape/README.md

 ***
 Caveats

     Does not utilize LinkedIn's API, This is a pure Web Scraper.
+    LinkedIn Account may be flagged or banned.

 ***
 Default Values: